-7. Capacity of the sector
+6. Capacity of the sector as lockdown restrictions ease

-The Local Government Association in April reported that councils were seeing up to a 50 per cent decline in social care referrals of children who are at risk3.
-The majority of referrals to children's social services come from the police, followed by schools and then the health services4.
+The majority of referrals to children's services come from the police, health services, educational settings.
 Therefore, it is predicted that when lockdown rules are relaxed, children return to school and routine health appointments resume, referrals will go up and there will be an increased demand for all different types of looked after children's provisions.
-Given that 72 per cent of all children looked after in England live with foster families we can expect the demand for foster placements specifically to be particularly high.
-In addition, families that rely on short-break foster carers will need this support urgently when movement between homes is advised again.
+Given that 74 per cent of all children looked after away from home and family in Scotland live with foster families, we can expect the demand for foster placements specifically to be particularly high.
+In addition, families that rely on short-break foster carers will need this support urgently when overnight stays between homes is more widely advised again.